CollectQT/quirell/readme.md

     $ cd quirell
     $ virtualenv -p python3.4 venv

-Finally, **everytime you start working on the project** you need to run these commands to activate the environment
+Finally, **everytime you start working on the project** you need to run these commands within the `quirell/` folder to activate the environment

     $ source venv/bin/activate
     $ python config/setup.py